BioDepot/BioDepot-workflow-builder/README.md

 https://docs.docker.com/engine/installation/

-### Windows or MacOS: Method 1 - Install Linux VM (preferred)
+### Windows or MacOS

+#### Method 1 Install Linux VM

 There are two viable routes for installing Docker on non-Linux platforms.
-One is installing a Linux (Ubuntu) virtual machine (VM) and following the instructions for installing Docker on Linux.
-This is now the preferred and most reliable option given the current ease of installation and availabilty of Ubuntu VMs on Mac and Linux.
+The preferred method is to install a Linux (Ubuntu) virtual machine (VM) and follow the instructions for installing Docker on Linux.
+This is currently tghe most reliable option.

 On Windows 10/11, WSL2 provides an Ubuntu VM out of the box https://www.redswitches.com/blog/use-wsl2-to-install-ubuntu-on-windows/.
 VirtualBox also works well https://automaticaddison.com/how-to-install-ubuntu-and-virtualbox-on-a-windows-pc/.

 For Macs, Multipass is a recommended.
 It is fast, runs natively on Mac M1/M2 and comes with a pre-build Docker/Ubuntu VM https://ubuntu.com/blog/docker-on-mac-a-lightweight-option-with-multipass

-### Windows or MacOS: Method 2 - Install Docker Desktop
+#### Method 2 Install Docker Desktop

 The second option, is to use the Docker for Windows/Mac Docker for Desktop installers.
 This is free for most users but we find that the process has become complicated especially with managing file permissions.  https://www.docker.com/products/docker-desktop/